shapelets/khiva-csharp/README.md

 ### Install latest version
 Install latest stable version of Khiva library.
 Follow the steps in the "Installation" section of the [Khiva repository](https://github.com/shapelets/khiva)

-To install the Khiva C# binding, we just need to include the dll in our project.
+To install the Khiva C# binding, we just need to include the dll in our project or use the Nuget package [Khiva](https://www.nuget.org/packages/Khiva).

 ### Install any release
 Install the prerequisites listed in the "Installation" section of the [Khiva library repository](https://github.com/shapelets/khiva).
 Download and install your selected Khiva release from [Khiva repository](https://github.com/shapelets/khiva/releases).